 Even while using minor quantities of the product, several of the chemicals usually found may post have tremendous health and hormonal effect.

-Increasing information of scientific evidence indicates that even the least quantity of some chemicals can be dangerous and those found in commercial products such as cosmetics, personal care products, cleaning products, and children’s products and toys.
+Increasing information on scientific evidence shows that even the least quantity of some chemicals can be dangerous and those found in commercial products such as cosmetics, personal care products, cleaning products, and children’s products and toys.

 Personal care products are highly unregulated, and the FDA does not have pre-approval procedures for most products.
 (1)